ThemeZee/dynamic-news-lite/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.5 =
+* added default theme fonts as local fonts
+* use local fonts instead of Google fonts for GDPR compliance

 = 1.4.8 =
 * added Magazine Homepage widgets to blog index